baozh166/spy_vertical_engine/README.md

 ## 🧠 Core Design Logic

 ### 1. **Compute IVs at the current spot price S₀**
-For each leg (short and long), the engine:
+For each leg (HOV and LOV), the engine:

 1. Pulls the option’s **bid/ask** from the SPY option chain
 2. Computes the **implied volatility** using a Black‑Scholes root solver